jray-8/boids/README.md

 	- Move slowly and gracefully
 	- See very far, and like to align together
 	- Experience no cohesive force
-	- Enjoy a lot of personal space
+	- Separate slowly, but enjoy a lot of personal space
+	- Defense formation when anchored

 - __Blue Boids__
 	- Very tiny boids